-Citation of the whole OHS Body of Knowledge should be as:
+The citation of the whole OHS Body of Knowledge should be as follows:

-AIHS (Australian Institute of Health and Safety).
-(2019).
+AIHS (Australian Institute of Health & Safety).
+(2024).
 The Core Body of Knowledge for Generalist OHS Professionals.
-2nd Ed.
-Tullamarine, VIC: Safety Institute of Australia.
+3rd Ed.
+Australian Institute of Health & Safety.

-Citation of this chapter should be as:
+The citation of this chapter should be as follows:

-Pryor, P. (2019).
+Pryor, P. (2024).
 Hazard as a Concept.
 In The Core Body of Knowledge for Generalist OHS Professionals.
-2nd Ed.
-Tullamarine, VIC: Australian Institute of Health and Safety.
+3rd Ed.
+Australian Institute of Health & Safety.